Topological analysis and experimental control of transformations of domain walls in magnetic cylindrical nanowires: Abstract

 \section{Abstract}

-Topology is a powerful tool for categorizing magnetization textures, highlighting specific features in both 2D systems, such as thin films or curved surfaces, and in 3D bulk systems.
-In the emerging field of 3D nanomagnetism within confined geometries, the contributions from both volume and surface must be considered, requiring appropriate topological analysis to obtain a complete view of the system.
-Here, we consider domain walls in cylindrical magnetic nanowires to illustrate the use of topological invariants.
-We begin with micromagnetic simulations of domain wall transformation under the stimulus of an \OErsted field, tracking bulk and surface topological signatures, and analyzing the interplay between multiple micromagnetic objects.
-For instance, the extensive analysis allowed us to highlight mechanisms of domain wall type conversion from topologically non-trivial to trivial states, a phenomenon disregarded in previous studies.
-Additionally, we provide experimental evidence of the transient states predicted to occur during the dynamical process.
+Topology is a powerful tool for categorizing magnetization textures by defining a topological index in both 2D systems, such as thin films or curved surfaces, and in 3D bulk systems.
+In the emerging field of 3D nanomagnetism, both volume and surface topological numbers must be considered, requiring the identification of a proper global topological invariant to support categorization.
+Here, we consider domain walls in cylindrical nanowires as an excellent playground for 3D nanomagnetic systems, excited by a charge current, that generates an \OErsted field.
+We first provide experimental evidence of previously-unreported domain-wall transformations of topology occurring at the nanosecond time scale.
+We investigate these transformations with micromagnetic simulations, tracking both bulk and surface topological signatures.
+We demonstrate a topological invariant combining both signatures, while the topological charge varies from bulk to surface during the dynamics.
+The experimental change of topology is reproduced when the pulse duration matches the time scale of the internal transformations of the wall, and the current is switched off before the transformation is complete.
+We expect that the topological categorization and dynamical exploitation apply to any 3D nanomagnetic system.